RosterizerTestData/Warhammer40k10e/points_ingestion/GPT_points_assistance.md

 Glance over your CSV for oddities before you import; some units have VERY odd pointing that's better done by hand; just remove those rows and make a note on the unit's text field if you can.

 After importing, DO A THOROUGH QA CHECK...
-You can undo an import with the history menu (as long as your manifest isn't enormous), but you want to catch problems right away.
+You can undo an import with the history menu (as long as your rulebook isn't enormous), but you want to catch problems right away.
 Sometimes the names don't match perfectly; this will create a duplicate unit.
 Undo, correct the name in either place (ideally in Rosterizer but that can cause cascading problems if not careful) and try again.